GitLeeRepo/GitInfo/GitCommandNotes.md

 # Git log

+Note: for a specfic log entry add enough of the left part of the commit checksum to the command to uniquely identify it (it doesn't take many characters)

-* **git log** - displays a history of the commits, including the message, the user name and email, the date and time, and the SHA-1 checksum.
+* **git log \<opt checksum\>** - displays a history of the commits, including the message, the user name and email, the date and time, and the SHA-1 checksum.
 Note that most recent commit is displayed first.
-* **git log -p** - displays the commit history along with the differences between the commits
+* **git log -p \<opt checksum\>** - displays the commit history along with the differences between the commits
 * **git log -\<\#\>** - displays only the specified number of commits, for example **git log -2** shows only the last two commits.
 * **git log --stat** - displays various statistcs associated with the commits (the number of files changed, the number of insertions, the number of deletions, etc).
-* **git log --pretty=oneline --abbrev-commit** - a more compact format
+* **git log --pretty=oneline --abbrev-commit** - displays one line per commit, with the commit id and commit message.
+Also, display a much shorter (abbreviated) commit checksum, which is helpful since you will likely only need a small portion of this to identify a particular commit.

 # Git tag